 3. Place-Rooted Names

 Some firms tie their identity to where they work , a city, a region, a landscape.
-This is a strong move if your practice is genuinely rooted in a specific place and you want that read.
+This is a strong move if your practice is rooted in a specific place and you want that read.
 It can backfire if you are trying to work across multiple markets and do not want to be perceived as regional.

 - Cairn Architects , a marker of place, built by hand; works for landscape-adjacent firms